lgc13/LucasCosta_portfolio/web_dev/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/web_dev/Corazon_project">1- Corazon Dancers project</a></h2>

 <!-- Project BIO -->
-This is a static web site that I created for a Salsa group that I used to be a part of - Corazon Salsa Dancers.
-This web site displays aims to show information about the group, such as their purpose, history, and contact information.
-Someone going on this web site should also be able to see pictures, upcoming events, and a way to join.
+This is a static web site that I created for a Salsa group that I was a member of while at FSU - Corazon Salsa Dancers.
+This web site aims to show information about the group, such as their purpose, history, and contact information.
+Someone going on this web site should also be able to see pictures, upcoming events, and information on how to join.

 This application displays some of my skills with: